Alan Lucien Øyen - Artistic Director

 Alan is one of the most exciting artists from Norway today, whose work as writer, director and choreographer has been highly acclaimed in his home country and abroad.

-At the age of 17 he went on to study Ballet with Bulgarian ballet master and Vaganova Academy graduate Peter Tornev, whom he studied with for four years before being accepted into the State School of Art in Oslo where he graduated as a dancer in 2001.
+At the age of 17 he went on to study Ballet with Hungarian ballet master and Marinsky graduate Peter Tornev, whom he studied with for two years before being accepted into the State School of Art in Oslo where he graduated as a dancer in 2001.

 Alan spent his first years as a dancer with The Norwegian National Contemporary dance company, Carte Blanche, where he met American choreographer Amanda Miller, he later went on to join her company Pretty Ugly in Köln in 2005.

-Alan choreographed his first piece "excerpts of citation without context" in 2004, a solo dealing with the over-exposure of information in modern day society based on Jean Beudrillard's essay "Ecran Totale", (Screened Out).
+Alan choreographed his first piece "excerpts of citation without context" in 2004, a solo dealing with the over- exposure of information in modern day society based on Jean Beudrillard' essay "Ecran Totale" (Screened Out).

 By 2006 he’d already established his own company winter guests - a multidisciplinary company bringing together actors, dancers, writers, set designers and technicians, touring theatrical works in English for the international stage.
 Since 2009 his plays for winter guests has been written and developed together with British playwright and director Andrew Wale.